TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Deploy-B1Appliance.md

 ```

 ### -SkipCloudChecks
-Using this parameter will mean the deployment will not wait for the BloxOneDDI Host to become registered/available within the Cloud Services Portal
+Using this parameter will mean the deployment will not wait for the NIOS-X Host to become registered/available within the Cloud Services Portal

 ```yaml
 Type: SwitchParameter